Breastfeeding Fatigue – Reasons and Natural Ways to Treat

 1. You Should Exercise

 How can exercise overcome tiredness?
 Well, when you exercise, there is a boost in the secretion of endorphins which will make you feel more energised.
 Exercising also increases oxygen levels in your blood.
 Remember, only start exercising once your doctor gives the go-ahead as your body should recover from childbirth.

 2. You Should Drink Adequate Water

 The major component of breast milk is water.
-Thus, the production of breast milk requires a lot of water, and if you do not drink ample amounts of water, you may get dehydrated.
+Thus, breast milk production requires a lot of water, and if you do not drink ample water, you may get dehydrated.
 Dehydration may lead to lethargy and tiredness.
 Therefore, you should keep drinking water or other fluids such as fruit juices, milk, soups, etc., to pep up your body’s fluid requirements.

 3. You Should Eat Healthy Foods

-In order to help your body feel healthy and energised, you should consume a well-balanced and healthy diet.
-You should include more protein-rich foods as they help in boosting the energy levels of the body.
-Fibre-rich food, such as fresh fruits, green vegetables, and whole grains do the trick, too.
+You should consume a well-balanced and healthy diet to help your body feel healthy and energised.
+You should include more protein-rich foods as they help boost the body’s energy levels.
+Fibre-rich food, such as fresh fruits, green vegetables, and whole grains do the trick.
 Therefore, make them a part of your regular diet.

 What Foods Should Breastfeeding Mothers Eat to Regain Energy?